jmshtr/forecast/README.md

- # Weather App in Ruby
+# forecast

-This Ruby script uses the OpenWeatherMap API to fetch weather data for a specified city and displays the current weather conditions.
+forecast uses the OpenWeatherMap API to fetch weather data for a specified city and displays the current weather conditions.
 It handles exceptions and provides user-friendly error messages.

 ## Prerequisites